LUISG47/Project2/README.md

 ## Create the Category and Subcategory DataFrames

 1. Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
+(The crowdfunding.xlsx is stored on the folder resources, please make sure to target the file in the proper route format)

 + A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
 + A "category" column that contains only the category titles